Text Size

 Gospel Clarity

 Genesis 19 intensifies the gospel by showing both the certainty of judgment and the necessity of rescue.
 Sodom is destroyed because its wickedness is grievous before God.
-Lot is not saved because He is strong, clear-minded, or morally unblemished, but because God shows mercy and remembers Abraham.
+Lot is not saved because he is strong, clear-minded, or morally unblemished, but because God shows mercy and remembers Abraham.
 This helps explain the gospel: sinners need more than advice, they need deliverance from coming judgment.

 In the fullness of Scripture, Christ is the greater mediator whose saving work secures rescue for those who deserve wrath, and whose people are called to flee the world under judgment and not look back.